Confluence by Treva Legassie

 Wind made it impossible for me to record the soundscape.
 I stayed and quietly observed a family of swans from a distance.
 I hadn’t seen them here before in such large numbers.
 As they slowly traversed down the new meandering river mouth I heard, for the first time, the trumpeting sound of one of the swans calling back to the rest of the group.
 It was wonderful.
 I felt no loss at the fact that this fleeting moment wasn’t captured on my zoom recorder.
 This sound was never meant for me, and certainly not meant for me to take away from this place as a sharable, usable .mp3 file.

-Notes from the field, Biidaasige Park, December 3, 2025.
+—Notes from the field, Biidaasige Park, December 3, 2025.

 Urban-natural listening

-In her chapter “Listening to Traffic with Guts and Antennae,” Andra McCartney unpacks some responses to, and conceptions of, traffic noise.
-She suggests that roads and their margins “are ecotones or landscapes of tension where intersecting habitats of plants, animals, cars, bicycles, motorbikes, trucks, trailers, recreational vehicles, pedestrians […] are ordered by laneways, held and released by traffic signals, covered with dust, gravel, tarmac, and suffused with the whines, roars, thrums, and tickings of passing vehicles, as well as their spectacle, smells and toxic emissions” (233).
-She references Westerkamp’s Kits Beach Soundwalk noting that the “drone of distant traffic” McCartney hears in the work “forms a fulcrum between interfering city and intimate nature with its doorway to imagination” (234).
-Traffic sound is often pushed back by field recordists to reveal more nature sounds.
-Soundwalking can bring traffic noise to the fore, causing us to realize what we normally filter out (236).
-McCartney shares reflections from listeners on how they engage with traffic sounds, and even use it as a tool for mediation (following rhythms or transforming traffic into something else like wave sounds).
-McCartney concludes “if we listen, attention to the daily sonic experience of traffic can aid in thinking about how mobility is valued in different situations, and, in deeper ways, how traffic moves all of us” (240).
+McCartney thinks with Hildegard Westerkamp’s well known Kits Beach Soundwalk noting that the “drone of distant traffic” she hears in the work “forms a fulcrum between interfering city and intimate nature with its doorway to imagination” (2019; 234).
+I wonder, what does this doorway to imagination open up?
+Perhaps an opportunity to break down what AM Kanngieser describes as a “Eurocentric fetish for pre-colonial natures” that imagines ‘nature’ as an elsewhere that is “discrete, unmediated, and possessable” (2023; 690).
+Attuning to traffic offers a different sense of place.
+McCartney notes that traffic sound is often pushed back by field recordists to reveal more nature sounds, suggesting that soundwalking can productively bring traffic noise to the fore, causing us to realize what we normally filter out (2019; 236).
+She shares reflections from listeners on how they engage with traffic sounds, and even use it as a tool for mediation (following rhythms or transforming traffic into something else like wave sounds).
+McCartney concludes “if we listen, attention to the daily sonic experience of traffic can aid in thinking about how mobility is valued in different situations, and, in deeper ways, how traffic moves all of us” (2019; 240).

 McCartney, Andra.
 “Listening to Traffic with Guts and Antennae.”
 In Sound, Media, Ecology, edited by Milena Droumeva and Randolph Jordan, 233-241.
 London: Palgrave Macmillan, 2019.